devxiongmao/settin-up/README.md

 ## Easy as 1...
 2...
 3. That's how easy!

-If you are not Devxiongmao (Jon Psaila), be sure to update the system-setup.sh file with your git config information.
+If you are not Devxiongmao (Jon Psaila), be sure to update the config/git_config.sh file with your git config information.

 ```sh
 git clone https://github.com/devxiongmao/settin-up.git